Notalib/nativescript-accessibility-ext/README.md

 # @nota/nativescript-accessibility-ext
-Nativescript plugin for enabling accessiblity features
+Nativescript plugin for enabling accessibility features

 ## Reasoning behind this plugin:
 NativeScript is a framework for developing cross-platform mobile applications.